-Today, they’re sleek and powerful equipped with a bite force matching their temperament.
-They’re often referred to as the most effective protection dog and are still part of many police forces worldwide.
+Today, they’re sleek and powerful, equipped with a bite force matching their temperament.
+They’re often called the most effective protection dog and are still part of many police forces worldwide.
 A working dog supreme.
 But these dogs can also have a soft side as they can be used as service dogs.

-Their head is erect and proud with a long neck giving them a sense of nobility.
-Their body is powerful and muscular with long legs.
-Brush the coat regularly and it will be shiny and healthy.
+Their head is erect and proud, with long neck giving them a sense of nobility.
+Their body is powerful and muscular, with long legs.
+Brush the coat regularly, and it will be shiny and healthy.

-Now that we know about their breeding history, let’s dive into what a life with a Dobermann would look.
+Now that we know about their breeding history, let’s dive into what life with a Dobermann would look like.

 The Dobermann demands its exercise as a right.
-They’re high energy dogs who require loads of time outside and mental stimulation.
-If you commit to a Doberman, you need to devote all your time to them.
+They’re high-energy dogs who require loads of time outside and mental stimulation.
+If you commit to a Doberman, you must devote all your time to them.
 Due to their strong guarding and protective instinct, they will stick with you like glue.

 Dobermanns are highly trainable with lively intelligence.
 A well-trained Dobermann will follow your commands without hesitation.

-They have an active mind.
-Consistent training and new environments will make their day and they will be eager to show you what they're able to do.
+They have active minds.
+Consistent training and new environments will make their day, and they will be eager to show you what they can do.

 Training will be successful with consistency and patience as this breed picks up on cues quickly.
-It will form an unbreakable bond between you and shortcuts should be avoided.
-Dobermann are known for bonding extremely tightly with their hooman.
+It will form an unbreakable bond between you, and shortcuts should be avoided.
+Dobermann is known for bonding extremely tightly with their hooman.

 Another great trait of this breed is their sensitivity to their master's feelings.
-They can pick up on small cues and body language and will be able to tell when you’re upset or happy.
+They can pick up on small cues and body language and tell when you’re upset or happy.

-They often bond with one member of the family more than with others and are considered one-(wo)man dogs.
-They are highly biddable and want to please which makes for obedient canines.
+They often bond with one family member more than others and are considered one-(wo)man dogs.
+They are highly biddable and want to please, which makes for obedient canines.

 Socialising your Dobermann is a necessity as well.
-It will be beneficial to put them into different situations with various people and smaller animals.
-This way they will learn to adapt their behaviour.
-Without proper socialisation, you might get a nervous dog that reacts quickly to situations in a brisk manner.
+Putting them into different situations with various people and smaller animals will be beneficial.
+This way, they will learn to adapt their behaviour.
+Without proper socialisation, you might get a nervous dog that reacts quickly to situations briskly.
 They will grow more confident and learn to react if you expose them to situations early in life.

-When choosing a Dobermann it's crucial to look for a reputable and responsible breeder.
+When choosing a Dobermann, looking for a reputable and responsible breeder is crucial.
 Working dogs could have the potential for a higher drive which can be problematic if the dog doesn’t get socialised.